ASDA Mobile review 2023: our expert verdict on their network

 How good is ASDA’s mobile network?

-We wanted to see if being on ASDA was any different to being on Vodafone directly.
-So we put an ASDA SIM and a Vodafone SIM in a dual-SIM phone and tested them in the same areas.
+We set up a test to see if there were any differences in coverage being on ASDA vs being on Vodafone.
+To do this we put an ASDA SIM and a Vodafone SIM in a dual-SIM phone and tested them in the same locations.

-No matter where we were we got the same number of signal bars on ASDA as on Vodafone.
-There was no evidence of any built-in handicaps on ASDA (which you sometimes get on smaller networks):
+Wherever we checked we got an identical amount of signal bars on our ASDA SIM as our Vodafone one.
+We found no evidence of any built-in disadvantages being on ASDA (this is sometimes the case on budget networks):

-Being on Vodafone’s network means you can get 4G in some very rural areas with your ASDA SIM.
-But the signal quality and data speeds will suffer in these areas.
+You can get 4G in some surprisingly rural areas on Vodafone, which you’ll also get with your ASDA SIM.
+However, data speeds and signal quality will be weaker in these areas.

 Useful link: Check your ASDA Mobile coverage now